AJ Divisional News

 Please note that E-filing is the electronic filing of documents with the office of the Clerk & Comptroller of Palm Beach County.
 See Florida Rule of Judicial Administration 2.515.
 For more information on E-filing, please call (561) 355-2986 or visit MyPalmBeachClerk.com.

-Copies of the motion should also be attached as a supporting document if applicable.
+Copies of the motion must also be attached as a supporting document if applicable.

 Please list all email addresses of all counsel and all parties on all proposed orders and include a cover letter referencing the date of the hearing and whether opposing counsel has reviewed and approved of the form of the proposed order.
-All orders submitted without a cover letter will be rejected.
+All orders submitted without a cover letter and a copy of the Motion will be rejected.

 Special Set Hearings